 This video shows some of the activities at The Madeira School in McLean, Virginia.

 Why are athletics so important to private schools?
 Simply because they have made it their mission to educate the whole child.
 As the Roman satirist, Juvenal stated centuries ago: mens sana in corpore sano which we can translate as "a healthy mind in a healthy body".
 That is why athletics are compulsory in private schools.
 Everybody participates.
 That doesn't mean that your daughter has to play varsity lacrosse.
 It simply means that she chooses an athletic activity that she enjoys.
 The sports offered change according to the seasons so there is always something fresh on your child's plate.

 If you and your child decide that you need an advanced level of training and coaching in a particular sport, then add that item to your checklist.
 Do your due diligence very carefully to ensure that your child will receive the expert guidance she needs and expects.

 Take time to assess the school community and the way in which its members interact.
-Is the warmth and friendliness superficial or the real thing?
-In boarding schools you will see clear signs of leadership both from the top and in the dormitories and residences.
+Are the warmth and friendliness superficial or the real thing?
+In boarding schools, you will see clear signs of leadership both from the top and in the dormitories and residences.
 There is always an adult around.
 That presence is vital.
 If you don't see it, that raises a red flag.

-Most of the time you won't have to worry about some of the nasties such as drug abuse, hazing and bullying.
-There is zero tolerance for those kind of things with which teens love to experiment.
+Most of the time you won't have to worry about some of the nasties such as drug abuse, hazing, and bullying.
+There is zero tolerance for the kind of things with which teens love to experiment.
 Honor codes and discipline policies are explained and are part of everyday life at school.